dybran/AWS-Lift-and-Shift-Project/AWS-Lift-and-Shift-Project.md

 ![image](./images/aws-arc.PNG)

-Users will access our website by using a URL and this URL will point to an endpoint.
+Users will access our website by using a URL that will point to an endpoint.
 This entry will be mentioned in __namesilo__ DNS.
 The users of the Application will use this end point to connect to the Load Balancer by using _https_.
 The certificate for the _https_ encryption will be mentioned in the Amazon Certificate Manager Service (ACM).
-Our Lpad balancer will be in a security group of it's own and will only allow _https_ traffic.
+Our Load balancer will be in a security group of it's own and will only allow _https_ traffic.
 Then our Application Load Balancer will route the request to Tomcat Instances.
-Apache Tomcat will be running on some set of Ec2 instances wihich will be managed by our Auto Scaling Group - as per high or low load, these instance capacity will be scaled out or scaled in.
+Apache Tomcat will be running on some set of Ec2 instances which will be managed by an __Auto Scaling Group__ - as per high or low load, these instance capacity will be scaled out or scaled in.
 These Ec2 instances where tomcat is running will be in a seperate security group which will __only__ allow traffic from __port 8080__ from Load Balancer.
-The information of the IP address of our backend services will be mention in Route 53 private DNS zone which tomcat will use in accessing the backend services - Mysql, Memcache and RabbitMQ.
+The information of the IP address of our backend services will be mention in __Route 53 private DNS zone__ which tomcat will use in accessing the backend services - __Mysql, Memcache and RabbitMQ__.
 These backend services will be in a seperate security group.

 __N/B:__
 Purchase a domain name from _godaddy, namesilo, namecheap_ etc and do the validation from the domain provider.

-__FLOW OF EXECUTION__
+## __FLOW OF EXECUTION__

 - Login to AWS Account
 - Create Key pairs